-HEALTH AND WELLBEING PROFILES OLDER ADULTS 65+ YEARS As in most developed countries, Australia's population is ageing.
+HEALTH AND WELLBEING PROFILES OLDER ADULTS VEA As in most developed countries, Australia's population is ageing.
 Understanding the demographic characteristics and needs of older Australians (those aged 65 years and over), is becoming increasingly important.
 Many older Australians have accumulated assets, such as real estate and savings, which can be used to support their living into retirement.
-Despite this, the main source of income for the majority (72%) of Wyndham residents aged 65 years and over was an aged pension.
+In Wyndham however, the main source of income for the majority (72%) of older adults is an aged pension.
 The City of Wyndham is experiencing a sustained period of rapid growth across all age groups.
-While families with dependent children are forecast to remain the most significant demographic group in Wyndham, the population aged over 65 years is forecast to grow by 127.6% between 2011 and 2026.
+While families with dependent children are forecast to remain the most significant demographic group in Wyndham, the population aged over 65 years is forecast to grow by 143% between 2016 and 2036.
 This profile contains information on some determinants of older adult health including social connection, income and disability.
 Older Adults refer to people aged 65 years and over, unless otherwise stated.